enriquepablo/npl-web/npl_foundation.rst

   f(s, p(v, o)) isa fact

-And, to show a little more of the power that we can obtain from such a system, note that facts and predications are individuals of the theory, so we can use them where we have used ``s`` or ``o``, to build as complex a sentence as we may want (I think it wouldn't make
+And, to show a little more of what can be obtained from such a system, note that facts and predications are individuals of the theory, so we can use them where we have used ``s`` or ``o``, to build as complex a sentence as we may want (I think it wouldn't make